Cruz breaks slump with 3 hits, Jones cruises as Pirates beat Brewers 4-2 to end 6-game skid

 Joe Ross (1-2) gave up two runs on six hits in 5 1/3 innings for Milwaukee.

-“I feel like I just feel good in my delivery,” Ross said.
-“I feel like when I feel confident in my delivery, it just kind of comes out.
-I feel like that's really it.
-I'm not really trying to do too much.”

 Andrew McCutchen led off the first for Pittsburgh with a 414-foot homer to center, his first of three hits.
-He hit his 1,000th single in 1,473 games with the Pirates in the third.
+He hit his 1,000th single in the majors in the third.

-“It's something I'm familiar with," McCutchen said of batting leadoff.
-“You get called in by the manager and he's asking something of you, you want to be able to hold up your end of the bargain and try to step up.”

 Rhys Hoskins homered off Jones leading off the fifth, then walked to load the bases with two outs in the sixth.
 Jones retired Blake Perkins on a comebacker to end that threat.